kei0623/GlitchMeNot/README.md

 - Fixes Hack-StrangePacket bugs.

 #What is this?
-- This plugin fixes 2/3 bugs that MCPE & PocketMine have with steadfast.
+- This plugin fixes 2/3 bugs that MCPE & PocketMine have with StrangePacket.
 Please note this can get outdated if 0.12.2 comes out.

 - [x] Fixes dissconecting after 10 minutes.
 - [x] Fixes wrong player count after transfer.